 ECDIS – ECDIS mandatory carriage requirement for certain classes of SOLAS vessels is being implemented from 2012 – 2018, however the current ECDIS performance standard MSC 232(82) does not require AIS or other Virtual AtoN to be able to be displayed, nor to be integrated.

 Administrations should take into account the limited display capabilities for AIS, or other forms of transmission, for all classes of seaborne craft when assessing the value and risks associated with transmitting Virtual AtoN.

-Level of service
+LEVEL OF SERVICE

 Availability